LoonaKhan/Waycord-Bot/docs/db_docs.md

 - id: message id
 - author: id of the user who sent the message
 - contents: the text of the message
-- attachments: url's any files sent with the message
+- attachments: url's of any files sent with the message
-- channel: id of the channel the message was sent in.
+- channel: id of the channel the message was sent in
 - creation_time: datetime the message was created

 Messages only store what discord already stores. the only user data collected is the user id.
-Anything else the app will need concerning the user can be fetched via id and the discord API, but will not be stored.
+Anything else concerning the user can be fetched via id and the discord API, but will not be stored.
-There are actually no references to other db tables(author or channel referencing a user or channel table) because there simply arent any db objects for those and so little information is needed to store the message date.
+There are actually no references to other db tables(author or channel referencing a user or channel table) because there arent any tables for those and so little information is needed to store the message data